ioccc-src/winner/next/guidelines.md

 However, you can do something cute such as making your program do something dumb (or cute) when it is built 'automatically', and when it is run with a human involved, do something more clever.
-For example, one could use the build instructions:
+For example, one could put in their `Makefile`:

 ```
     prog: prog.c